 Follow these best practices to increase buy-in for employee monitoring.
 Learn how to create a monitoring strategy that is transparent, fair, and respectful of employee privacy.

-Employee and Computer Monitoring Features
+Real-Time Employee and Computer Monitoring Features

 Stealth & Transparent Modes

 The software can run silently in the background or be configured to alert users

 Manage all your users from the

 centralized console with Active